Gaia GPS: Mobile Trail Maps Customer ServiceTrailBehind

 Lol best gps I used - better than dedicated gps devicesBeen using this app for several years.
 I pay for the annual subscription and it’s worth every penny.
 I use this app for trail running and backpacking mainly.
 I have and iPhone and when out in spotty cell service areas I turn my phone on airplane mode and this app works great as long as you have the maps downloaded earlier.
 Having the gps app on the phone gives you the modern touch screen and convince that the other dedicated devices (garmin) are still struggling to replicate.
 The phone is something I already have and the battery in my iPhone last a long time.
 I also like being able to use the app on my computer and plot/estimate plan hikes and runs.
 It will give you distance and elevation which are things I like to know before going out on long runs in areas I never been.
 I can’t say enough great things about this app, it’s great!.Version: 1.7.1

 Maps are Good - Offline Use Not So MuchI’ve used Gaia for a number of years and generally am satisfied with the interface and ability to plan trips on a desktop browser.
 But the downloading of offline maps is horrendous.
 Just absolutely awful in almost every way.
 First of all, it takes ages.
-We’re talking hours, days maybe, for a couple hundred megabytes of data.
+We’re talking hours, days maybe, for a few megabytes of data.
 That much data should take a few seconds by today’s data transfer standards.
 But to make matters worse, the feedback you get from the app is unreliable at best.
-It’s just very difficult to know for sure if your download is even happening at all, let alone when it might complete.
+It’s very difficult to know for sure if your download is even happening at all, let alone when it might complete.
 So you’re out traveling, maybe you haven’t downloaded every leg of your trip yet because of storage space or a flexible itinerary.
 You know you’re about to go out of service and need to get that next map section.
 What do you do?
 Sit in a truck stop for a few hours, a few days, hoping that data comes through?
-Pitiful..Version: 2024.6
+Pitiful..Version: 2025.6.2

 Ok, but missing important and very basic toolsI’ve been using Gaia for a while now.
 Some for hiking, some for overlanding and dual sport, and some for Backcountry Enduro biking.
 For the most part the app is ok.
 It’s simple to save maps and record tracks and easy to download GPX files from 3rd parties.
 But it’s missing some of the most critical and simple functions.
 At first I simply couldn’t believe what it was missing, but after watching Gaia tutorials and spending time on blogs, I’ve learned it truly doesn’t have them.
 For example, when route planning you can’t see the distance between waypoints!
 Unbelievable.
 On our motorbikes we have limited fuel, so I need to be able to plan for that.
 I literally have to use a physical grade-school ruler on my screen to estimate distance between waypoints to plan for fuel stops.
 It’s also very difficult to adjust a route later.
 Anyway, the app could be great but falls miserably short for route planning.
 Currently planning an Idaho BDR trip and Gaia simply won’t work.
 Currently looking for a better solution..Version: 2019.10.06